 - Is your child frustrated or embarrassed by their speech?

-If you answered ‘yes’ to any of the above, an assessment by a certified, practicing speech pathologist specialising in children is highly recommended.
+If you answered ‘yes’ to any of the above, an assessment by a certified, practicing speech pathologist with a special interest in childrens’ speech disorders is highly recommended.

 |Autism Spectrum Disorder ASD||https://www.speech-therapy.com.au/childrens-speech-pathology/autism-spectrum-disorder-asd/|

 |Childrens Auditory Processing||https://www.speech-therapy.com.au/childrens-speech-pathology/childrens-auditory-processing/|